BagusAnanta/Setara/README.md

   - Password : T3stUser# (Combine)

 > **Note** :
-  > If you want SignIn With you email, make sure you not use password from you email, **create new you passowrd** (Because this application Tester)
+  > If you want SignIn With you email, make sure you not use password from you email, **create new you password** (Because this application Tester)

 ### Team Description :
 FutureWithGoogle have a great team inside, there are 3 great people